evert/evert.github.com/_posts/2014/2014-10-15-google-carddav-issues.md

 I was wrong.

 I'm writing this blog post as a general warning to _not_ use Google's CardDAV server for well, pretty much anything.
-It's a huge mistake, and util they fix massive mistakes in their interpretation of the protocol, you are much better off using their proprietary [Contacts API][4].
+It's a huge mistake, and until they fix the massive mistakes in their interpretation of the protocol, you are much better off using their proprietary [Contacts API][4].

 Data-loss